vgratian/smog/README.md

 cp config-def config
 ```

-Edit `config.sh`: at the very least, you should make sure the following:
+Edit `config`: at the very least, you should make sure the following:
 * `$SMOG` matches the the directory where smog is cloned
 * the directories `$PKG` and `$MDD` exist and are empty
 * the directories `$BIN` and `$LIB` exist, or these variables are unset (`""`)